 Winchester Student Union continues to work closely with the University to ensure the wellbeing of students and staff during this time and we have and will continue to respond to the situation as it develops.
 As you are probably aware many of the issues that have arisen due to Covid-19 are unprecedented, and this has resulted in some issues taking longer to resolve than anticipated.
 We appreciate your continued understanding and patience.

 Status of the University: The University is operating but the campus is on lockdown, with all non essential services curtailed or provided remotely.
 All teaching is now online.The Library is closed, but most course books are available online.
-The only University catering outlet open is the Food Hall and it is open for take-away food only.
+The only University catering outlet open is Cyber Italia in the KKB, and it is open for take-away food only.
 Reception, Student Services and the Chaplaincy are operating remote support.
 The IT Helpdesk is also operating a remote service.

 Status of the Union: The Union has likewise gone on lockdown and note that we will only continue to operate our shop 'face to face', with all other services provided remotely where possible.